Questions about registration

 Are there ways to register other than online?
 No.

 When my screen says 'Registration isn't available at this time,' what does it mean?
 It means this isn't your access time.
-See your registration information sheet or the Course Schedule for your access periods.
+See your registration information sheet for your access periods.

 What are optional fees?
 These are fees you may choose to pay when you register.
 You may select and purchase Optional Fees during registration or you could return to the page https://utdirect.utexas.edu/registration/optionalFees.WBX at a later date to select and purchase Optional Fees.
 For a description of available optional fees, see the General Information catalog.